British line of succession: Next heir to throne as Charles diagnosed with cancer

 Princess Eugenie of York

-Princess Eugenie, Princess Beatrice’s younger sister and daughter to Prince Andrew and Rebecca Ferguson, is 11th in line to the throne.
-Her son with husband Jack Brookshank, Master August Brooksbank, is 12th in line.
+Princess Eugenie, Princess Beatrice’s younger sister and daughter to Prince Andrew and Sarah Ferguson, is 11th in line to the throne.
+Her son with husband Jack Brooksbank, August Brooksbank, is 12th in line.

 Following the Princesses of York in succession is Prince Edward, the Duke of Edinburgh, his two children, then Princess Anne, her children and grandchildren.